janhorubala/janhorubala.github.io/resume.md

 </a>

 - Created token-based authentication on frontend and backend.
-- Implemented, within a Pair Programming, user accounts in Django covered with tests.
+- Implemented, within a Pair Programming, user accounts covered with tests in Django.
 - Created form with validation and system for resetting password.
 - Implemented complex user dashboard for analytics with chart, datepicker and selectors for visualization the data.
 - Improved Grunt configuration for faster recompiling, running server, etc.